WireGuard/wireguard-windows/docs/enterprise.md

 The UI is started in the system tray of all builtin Administrators when the manager service is running.
 A limited UI may also be started in the system tray of all builtin Network Configuration Operators, if the correct registry key is set.
 [See `adminregistry.md` for information.](adminregistry.md)

-By default, the manager stops existing tunnels when starting new tunnels, so that only one tunnel service is running at a time.
-This behavior may be disabled if the correct registry key is set.
-[See `adminregistry.md` for information.](adminregistry.md)

 ### Diagnostic Logs

 The manager and all tunnel services produce diagnostic logs in a shared ringbuffer-based log.
 This is shown in the UI, and also can be dumped to standard out using the command: